 Transplanting is needed if the plant outgrows its current container.
 Repotting is also recommended every three years, to get rid of the old soil.

 If transplanting the Perforata String of Buttons is necessary it should get moved in the early spring, just before the active growing season starts.

 To manage the growth of the Crassula perforata plant, trim it back.
 The easy to grow plant can be trimmed any time of the year if the stems start to get too long.

 Propagation is possible using side-shoots, leaf cuttings or stem cuttings.
 Take the cuttings from one of the stems, removing a piece that is about four inches long and contains several of the succulent leaves.

 Allow the cuttings to dry for two to three days.
 Plant the cuttings in the same soil used for the mother plant.
 It should offer good drainage.
 Adding a little sand to regular potting mix is recommended.

 The new plants should be placed in a bright spot.
 Within one to two months, the cuttings should take root and be strong enough to transplant to individual containers.

 Ensure that the young plants remain hydrated, but not overwatered.

 String of Buttons Pests or Diseases

 It’s a hardy plant with no major threats, other than overwatering.
-If the plant is overwatered, rot may develop.
+If the plant is overwatered, root rot may develop.